MichaelBell/tt03-hovalaag/README.md

 ```

 ## TODO

-Look into the possibility of doing DDR to reduce the number of scan chain cycles per CPU cycle.

 Physical testing - would be good to try this on an FPGA or Verilog compiled for Pico and check interfacing with it works as expected.